 3. Limited Sample Size

 One problem with an MMA ranking system (as compared to tennis or chess), is the relative lack of matches from competetors.
-In the FIDE chess ranking system, players must have at least 5 matches before they can be ranked.
-In the UFC, many fighters are signed and cut before even reaching this point.
+In the FIDE chess ranking system, players must play at least 5 matches before they can be ranked.
+In the UFC, many fighters are signed and cut before reaching this point.